Disclosure: When you buy through links on our website we may earn a commission.

 3 1 1 rule baggie

-Toothpaste is a liquid under the RSA guidelines.
-So, either pack it in your checked luggage or if it is in your carry on bag, it must be 3.5 oz or less.
+Under the TSA guidelines, toothpaste is a liquid.
+So, either pack it in your checked luggage or, if it is in your carry-on bag, it must be 3.4 oz or less.

 How many 3.4 oz bottles can I carry-on a plane?

-So how many bottles can you have in your carry on bag?
-Just as many as you can shove into one quart size clear zip lock bag.
+Just as many as you can shove into one quart-size clear zip lock bag.

 Additional Resources

-If you are looking for more tutorials, walkthroughs, and troubleshooting on TSA Approved, here are some additional posts about TSA Approved:
+If you are looking for more tutorials, walkthroughs, and troubleshooting on TSA, here are some additional posts about TSA:

-We now better understand the 3-1-1 liquids rule and how to follow the guidelines to avoid a crisis.
-There are acceptable liquids and unacceptable liquids you can carry on a plane.
-You can put larger bottles of liquids in your checked luggage but only 3.4-ounce bottles in your quart-size baggie to carry on your flight.
+This helps to explain the 3-1-1 liquids rule and how to follow the guidelines to avoid a crisis.ย There are acceptable and unacceptable liquids to take on a plane.
+Larger bottles of liquids can go in checked luggage, and carry on size must be in 3.4-ounce bottles.

 Happy travels, my friends.